MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 Steps are the central building block for creating a guide in Dynamics 365 Guides.
 In the PC app, you can create steps in the **Outline** page, but you’ll probably create most of your steps from the WYSIWYG Step card page.
 The instructions you create on the Step card page match what the operator will see on [!include[pn-hololens](../includes/pn-hololens.md)].

+ADD NEW SCREEN SHOTS HERE

+## Open the Step card page and add instructions

 In the Step card page, you write your instructional text and assign supporting content for that step, like 3D content or media (image or video).

-## Open the Step card page and add instructions

 1. Select any step on the **Outline** page, or select **Step** in the left navigation.